dev-luqman/Dev-Blogs/blogs/Prometheus_setUp/README.md

 #### 5. Create a prometheus file YAML file to run prometheus to monitor instances/servers
-Prometheus can be used to monitor itself by running the below command inside the created file
+Prometheus can be used to monitor itself by copying the below command inside the created file
 * The command ` vi ` can be used to create and open the file  for editing
 ```
 sudo vi /etc/prometheus/prometheus.yml

 ```

-* Paste the below code inside the file
-This code will monitor the server/inself under port 9090 at interval of 15s
+* Paste the below code inside the file, this code will monitor the server/inself under port 9090 at interval of 15s

 ```